 Join Thousands Of Other Founders, Innovators, And Marketing Leaders And Get The Latest Growth Insights.

 As a managed service provider, you offer a great service to your clients that helps them run their business more effectively, securely, and frees up their time.
 The problem is, if they can’t find you then they can’t hire you.
 Businesses might not even know exactly what they are looking for, much less how to find specific providers.
 This is, of course, where your marketing department comes in.
 Getting the word out is something every business needs to do, and many have discovered the benefits of using Google Ads to do so.
 In this post, we’ll break down 10 reasons you should be using Google Ads to advertise your MSP.

 Why Should You Use Google Ads?

 There are many ways to advertise, so what is it about Google Ads that attracts so many businesses?
 Well for one it’s one of the highest intent channels in the digital advertising landscape.
 Advertising has changed quite a bit as the world has undergone a digital transformation, and Google has been leading the charge for most of that time.
-Google was one of the first large scale advertisers and because Google Ads are how the company makes most of its money, they must stay on top to remain the dominant player in the market.
+Google was one of the first large scale advertisers and because Google Ads are how parent company Alphabet makes most of its money, they’ve made massive investments to remain the dominant player in the market.
 If you are a managed service provider looking to bring in some extra clients, this means it’s in Google’s best interest that you are successful.
 Granted, that’s true of every other ad provider as well, but few of them have the resources Google does to make it happen.
 Let’s take a look at some of the ways Google’s vast resources set them apart from the competition and make them an attractive option for advertising your MSP.

 1. Google’s Large User Base

 The largest resource Google has isn’t its massive bank account, but rather its massive user base.
 Their closest competitor is Bing, and you’ve likely never heard anyone say they are going to Bing something.
 When a search engine is so large and ubiquitous that it becomes the verb for performing an internet search, it’s hard to argue with the size of its audience.
 When you add in YouTube, and the Google Display Network you get reach of basically the entire internet.
-When you advertise with Google Ads you are giving your MSP direct access to that large base of users and maximizing the chance that your next client will see your ad.
+When you advertise with Google Ads you are giving your MSP direct access to that large base of users and maximizing the chance that your prospects will see your ad.

 2. Finely-Grained Targeting